kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_QuickStart_Swift.md

 ### Code the Video Player Application

-Next, you're ready to code the video player application using the following options.
+You're now ready to code the video player application using the following options.

 **Declare a Player Variable**